Center for Corporate Climate Leadership

 Disclosure of GHG Mitigation Activities

-Identify at least three GHG mitigation activities that contributed to the reduction in corporate GHG emissions to demonstrate that planned reductions were not the result of organic growth or decline.
-These activities should reflect internal actions the applicant took to achieve the reduction, and should be in addition to renewable electricity or offset purchases (as applicable).
+Identify at least three GHG mitigation activities that contributed to the reduction in organizational GHG emissions to demonstrate that planned reductions were not the result of organic growth or decline.
+These activities should reflect internal actions the applicant took to achieve the reduction, and should be in addition to any renewable electricity or offset purchases.
 Activities relating to supply chain management may be included if the goal incorporated scope 3 reductions.

-GHG inventories must include both scope 1 and 2 emissions and must be third-party verified to a "limited" level of assurance or have been through a third-party critical review.
+GHG inventories must include both scope 1 and 2 emissions and must be third-party verified to a limited level of assurance or have been through a third-party critical review.
 If scope 3 emissions are included as part of the applicant's goal, these must also undergo third-party verification or critical review.
+If adjustments of 5% or more are made to the base year emissions, a third-party verification body or critical reviewer must attest to the accuracy of the base year adjustment.

 For more information on levels of verification, see Frequent Questions.